 His use of oil paints in his detailed panel paintings, typical of the Netherlandish style, resulted in him being known as the father of oil painting.

-Van Eyck's date of birth is unclear, c.1395 or sometime before this date is widely accepted as a best guess.
+Van Eyck's date of birth is unclear, c.1395 or sometime before this date is widely accepted as the best guess.
 Almost nothing is known of his early life but we do know that he entered the service of Philip the good, Duke of Burgundy in 1425.

 The artist was held in high esteem by the Duke who was godfather to his son.
 Philip also paid a salary to Van Eyck, this was very unusual as most artists of the period relied on individual commissions for their livelihoods.